 - Don’t praise the person you’re contacting too much … “Oh my god, your blog is so great, and your content is truly life-changing for me.”

 - And most importantly, don’t ever lie get caught lying.
 If you’re writing to someone that you’ve been reading their blog for two years, for example, and still you fail to recognize their name, or worse than that, misspell their name then chances are you are lying, my friend.

-These are just some general rules for the online world, and apart from having them in mind there are a lot more things you need to be careful of.
+These are just some general rules for the online world, and apart from having them in mind, there are a lot more things you need to be careful of.
 Each sentence has its own feel and emotional message.
-This is sometimes difficult to notice because you, as the author, know what emotions guide you while writing the message, but there’s no telling if the person reading it will get the same feeling.
+This is sometimes difficult to notice because of you, as the author, know what emotions guide you while writing the message, but there’s no telling if the person reading it will get the same feeling.